A Longitudinal, Multinational, and Multilingual Corpus of News Coverage of the Russo-Ukrainian War: Data Annotations

 \subsection{Machine Translation}

 A quarter of \textsc{dnipro} consists of Mandarin Chinese and Russian texts, (\verb|zh| and \verb|ru|, respectively, in ISO 639-1).
 We translate these into English (\verb|en|) to facilitate downstream analyses.
-We choose three models based on recent comparative studies on neural machine translation by \citet{smirnov2022quantitative} and \citet{alemayehu2024error}: OPUS-MT~\citet{tiedemann2023opusmt}, M2M100~\citet{fan2020beyond}, and NLLB-200-Distilled~\citet{nllbteam2022}.
-Since there were no readily available explicit benchmarks for \verb|zh-to-en| or \verb|ru-to-en| translations, we select a random set of ten articles from Xinhua, evaluated by two native speakers of Mandarin Chinese for semantic fidelity and fluency.
+We choose three models based on recent comparative studies on neural machine translation by \citet{smirnov2022quantitative} and \citet{alemayehu2024error}: OPUS-MT~\cite{tiedemann2023opusmt}, M2M100~\cite{fan2020beyond}, and NLLB-200-Distilled~\cite{nllbteam2022}.
+Since there were no readily available explicit benchmarks for \verb|zh-to-en| translation of war or conflict narratives, we select a random set of ten articles from \textit{Xinhua}, evaluated by two native speakers of Mandarin Chinese for semantic fidelity and fluency.
 The evaluators worked independently to score the output of these models on 1-5 Likert scale for fidelity and fluency, and \verb|M2M100-418M| received the highest scores from both evaluators on both criteria.
 So, we employ this model for all \verb|zh-to-en| translations.
-Russian articles were similarly translated using the \verb|ru-to-en| path of \verb|M2M100-418M|.
+Russian articles from \textit{Izvestia} are similarly evaluated by native Russian speakers, and translated using the \verb|ru-to-en| path of \verb|M2M100-418M|.